imrancsen/React_Documentation/README.md

 And there are many more.

 - #### How are events handled in react?
 Event handling allows users to communicate with a webpage and perform the desired task when some speific event like a click or right click etc happens.
 Events are triggered when user do certain actions like pressing key, hovering mouse, clicking etc. So the web-page/application must be able to handle such actions i.e events and execute the code.
-Following code demonstrate how events are handled in react:
+Whilre creating events, we also need to keep these rules in mind:

+            i.camelCase Convention: Instead of using lowercase we use camelCase while giving names of the react events.
+That simply means we write ‘onClick’ instead of ‘onclick’. ii.Pass the event as a function: In React we pass a function enclosed by curly brackets as the event listener or event handler, unlike HTML where we pass the event handler or event listener as a string. iii.Prevent the default: Just returning false inside the JSX element does not prevent the default behavior in react.
+Instead, we have to call the ‘preventDefault’ method directly inside the event handler function.

 - #### Demonstration of react event